sportsclimbs/sportclimbs-2/content/peak/stoney/horseshoe-quarry/horseshoe-quarry-toilet.md

 **1. Passage of Time (6b)**
 Climb easily up to the cave, then go up the steep wall above.
 Harder when climbed direct.
-Use arete on left.
+Use arête on left.

 **2. The Sewer (6a+)**
 Go up the easy rib to a steep finish right of cave.